rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 Different load contexts, different types.

-I'm referencing `nng.NETCore` assembly in my test project and also trying to load it here.
+I'm referencing the `nng.NETCore` assembly (which contains the pinvokes) in my test project and also trying to load it here.
 How am I supposed to use a type I don't know about?
 This is an opportunity for a C# feature I never use, [`dynamic`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/using-type-dynamic):

 ```csharp
 dynamic factory = Activator.CreateInstance(type);